Noss & Bressay Wildlife Daily Cruises

 Daily Trips Around Noss National Nature Reserve & Bressay With Underwater Viewing (3hrs) – Departs At 10:15am & 2:15pm (Passenger Check-In 15 mins prior to departure)

 Our boat ‘Seabird’ is a 13.5m twin engine Catamaran, which will get you to the cliffs quickly and so to spend more time with the birds and seals.
-Stable platform for viewing with lots of space inside & out to view Shetland’s spectacular seabird & seal colonies.
+Seabird has a fine stable platform for viewing with lots of space inside & out to view Shetland’s spectacular seabird & seal colonies.
 Seabird has the biggest viewing platform on the fleet.
 Seabirds-and-Seals takes you really close up to the awe-inspiring sights and sounds (and smells!) of this extraordinary seabird metropolis.
 We are licensed to take 12 passengers per trip.
 Toilet facilities are provided and during the trip we offer tea/coffee/juice & biscuits.
 Wheelchair users also welcome, but must be able to get out of the wheelchair to access the cabin & toilet as the doors are not wide enough for wheelchairs.